Mindfulness: Mindfulness-practice

 According to Steven F. Hick, mindfulness practice involves both formal and informal meditation practices, and nonmeditation-based exercises.
 Formal mindfulness, or meditation, is the practice of sustaining attention on body, breath or sensations, or whatever arises in each moment.
 Informal mindfulness is the application of mindful attention in everyday life.
 Nonmeditation-based exercises are specifically used in dialectical behavior therapy and in acceptance and commitment therapy.

+Buddhism

+Secular mindfulness is derived from Buddhist meditation techniques, and translates the terms sati and smriti.

+Sati and smṛti

+The Buddhist term translated into English as "mindfulness" originates in the Pali term sati and in its Sanskrit counterpart smṛti.
+It is often translated as "bare attention", but in the Buddhist tradition it has a broader meaning and application, and the meaning of these terms has been the topic of extensive debate and discussion.

+According to Bryan Levman, "the word sati incorporates the meaning of 'memory' and 'remembrance' in much of its usage in both the suttas and the [traditional Buddhist] commentary, and ... without the memory component, the notion of mindfulness cannot be properly understood or applied, as mindfulness requires memory for its effectiveness".